MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw4-inflightentertainment.md

 ---
 title: "in_flight_entertainment"
 description: "Intelligence suggests a key NO_NO_NO member travels frequently between multiple countries.
 A photograph, likely taken by this individual during one of their trips, has been intercepted.
 Help us find the flight number.
-This information could be crucial in predicting their movements and potentially intercepting them at an airport. 'flag format: <flight number>'."
+This information could be crucial in predicting their movements and potentially intercepting them at an airport.\nflag format: `<flight number>`."
 pubDate: 2024-10-02
 ctf: "SecEdu CTF 2024"
 category: "osint"